"I Love You" in French and Other Romantic Phrases

 Now you have all the knowledge you need in order to fall madly in love and impress a French speaker.

 Ready to memorize these words in the fastest way possible?
-Then you must check out our Course Focus on romantic French words on Lingvist!
+Then you must check out our deck on romantic French words on Lingvist!

-You will need access to Lingvist Unlimited in order to get the French Course Focus, but all new learners currently have the opportunity to use a free trial of Unlimited.
+You will need access to a Lingvist subscription in order to get this French deck, but all new learners currently have the opportunity to use a free trial of Lingvist.

 If there is something more that you’d like to see here, don’t hesitate to reach out to us on Twitter @lingvist so we can continue to add to this resource.